feilipu/NASCOM_BASIC_4.7/README.md

 Ok
 ```

 It can be used to simply provide accelerated I/O over the standard ROM, and it provides Basic programming space from `0x8000` RAM address.
-This is the ROM to choose if you want fast I/O from a standard RC2014.

-Also this ROM provides both HexLoadr functions, and a `RST`, `INT0`, and `NMI` JumP Table.
+Also, this ROM provides both Intel HexLoadr functions and a `RST`, `INT0`, and `NMI` JumP Table.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

 ==================================================================================